zzonyo/trust-docs-test/source/index.html.md

 If you have any other questions on API, you can contact us by below ways:

 1、Join official QQ group (火币网API交流群, 1045069901), please tell your UID and programming language in your join request.
-2、For Spot API issue, send email to api_service@huobi.com.
+2、Contact customer support from Help Center or send email to support@huobigroup.com.
 In order to better understand your question and respond you quickly, please use below template in your email:

 `1.
 Problem description`